AI Agents

 When to fall back to raw HTTP

-- metrics or backlog
+- render or submit

 Use the dashboard when the agent request touches browser-only product workflows: